DanieLeeuwner/JSZPL/README.md

 }
 ```

-Font names G to V are not implemented when generating a binary image.
+Font names G to V are not implemented.
 Usage will result in an error.

 Usage example: